ijongskee/django-cli-example/README.md

 ```
 Enter City Name:
 ```
-Enter the city name you prefer to add hit enter and you'll see the following after:
+Enter the city name you prefer to add, hit enter and you'll see the following after:
 ```
 City Saved Successfully
 ```

-**Updating City**
+**UPDATING CITY**

 Run this code on your command line:
 ```
 $ python manage.py crud --update_city